warehouse-13/cosmic/build-docs/docs/troubleshooting/microvm.md

 - On the board run `tcpdump -i eth0 -vv` while creating a MicroVM.
 Look for dhcp `Discover`, `Offer`, `Request` and `ACK` messages.
 If you see none, it means the MicroVM cannot reach your dhcp server at all.
-If you see the first 2 but not the last, it means the dhcp server has offered an IP by the client for some reason does not receive or accept that.
+If you see the first 2 but not the last, it means the dhcp server has offered an IP but the client for some reason does not receive or accept that.
 From here you are in the fun world of debugging dhcp and network errors. (_Honestly after a couple of hours of this I table-flipped and re-flashed my SD card with Ubuntu 20.04 which worked and I called it a day_.)